Ravens, Texans and Lions show early playoff promise

 Baltimore, who have not made the playoffs since winning the Super Bowl for the 2012 NFL season, got a big game from 35-year-old wide receiver Steve Smith, who hauled in a Joe Flacco pass for a 61-yard touchdown in the opening minutes of a 38-10 win over the Carolina Panthers.

-Smith, who joined Baltimore in the offseason after spending the first 13 years of his NFL career with Carolina, hauled in another touchdown pass before halftime and finished with 139 yards.
-Flacco threw for 327 yards and three touchdowns.
+Smith hauled in another touchdown pass before halftime and finished the game with 139 yards.
+Flacco threw for 327 yards and three touchdowns in the win.

-”I didn’t have anything good, bad or indifferent to say.
-I just played,“ said Smith, who was released by Carolina after a productive and sometimes tumultuous tenure with the team. ”At the end of the day, honestly they didn’t deserve anything I had to say that would be derogatory - and I didn’t need to.

-“They didn’t even deserve me to spin the ball on them.
-I just caught it and put it down and went about my business.”

-Philip Rivers threw for 377 yards and a pair of touchdowns, including two to Eddie Royal, as the host Chargers beat the winless Jacksonville Jaguars 33-14.

-The Tampa Bay Buccaneers stunned the Pittsburgh Steelers for their first win of the season as Vincent Jackson caught a five-yard touchdown pass from Mike Glennon with seven seconds to play to lift the visitors to a 27-24 comeback win.
+The Tampa Bay Buccaneers stunned the Pittsburgh Steelers for their first win of the season, Vincent Jackson catching a five-yard touchdown pass from Mike Glennon with seven seconds to play as the visitors rallied for a 27-24 win.

 Green Bay’s Rodgers extended his dominance over the Bears, throwing for 302 yards and four touchdowns in a 38-17 win that marked his eighth consecutive victory over the division rival.